-The former upholding the idea that some men and women possess more of the imaginary fluid, called animal magnetism, than others, and consequently, are thought to be positive in their nature-while those who are supposed to have less of that non-entity in their compo-sition, are said to be negative, and subject to the will or control of the positive, so that they can be made to do anything which the suppos-ed nositive individual may desire even to ed positive individual may desire, even to make them love and yield to degrading advances, which, with a true knowledge of the facts they would loathe and despise.

-The latter, promulgating the doctrine that all persons are independent, and have power within themselves to resist importunities, if the effort be truly made, and that no one is positive or negative to another, and that it is only the belief and non-resistance upon the part of any one that places them in a position contrary to their inclinations.
+The former upholding the idea that some men and women possess more of the imaginary fluid, called animal magnetism, than others, and consequently, are thought to be positive in their nature-while those who are supposed to have less of that non-entity in their composition, are said to be negative, and subject to the will or control of the positive, so that they the will or control of the positive, so that they can be made to do anything which the suppos-ed positive individual may desire, even to' make them love and yield to degrading advan-ces, which, with a true knowledge of the facts they would loathe and despise.
+The latter, promulgating the doctrine that all persons are independent and have never all persons are independent, and have power within themselves to resist importunities, if the effort be truly made, and that no one is positive or negative to another, and that it is only the belief and non-resistance upon the part of any one that places them in a position contrary to their inclinations.

 Every man and woman must choose the one or the other, there is no middle path, "no carrying water upon both shoulders."
-The issue is before us, and we must either countenance the evils resulting from a belief that some men and women have power to influence others, so as to make them (contrary to their natural tastes), depart from the paths of recti-tude and virtue; or we must believe and countenance the fact, that there is no such thing as a positive or negative condition in our nature, and that as men and women, we are indeand without parts, as the Methodist discipline asserts, or is he like a man, as he is represent-ed to be in the 33d chapter of Genesis, when he wrestled with Jacob; or in the 18th chapter of Genesis, when of Genesis, when he cat veal with Abra-ham on his way down to Sodom to see if that city was so wicked as it had been represented to him to be?
+The issue is before us, and we must either countenance the evils resulting from a belief that some men and women have power to influence others, so as to make them (contrary to their natural tastes), depart from the paths of rectitude and virtue; or we must believe and counthe relief of poor humanity?
+It is a consoling, glorious, happy idea to feel an assurance that this hell-fire and damna-tion doctrine, is man's assertion only. for the and without parts, as the Methodist discipline asserts, or is he like a man, as he is represented to be in the 33d chapter of Genesis, when he wrestled with Jacob; or in the 18th chapter of Genesis, when he eat yeal with Abraham on his way down to Sodom to see if that city was so wicked as it had been represented to him to be?